Museum Quality Giclee on Canvas. Photo and illustration by Frank Allnutt.

 In 1968, the National Cowboy & Western Heritage Museum acquired this original plaster statue, restored it to its original magnificence, and made it a focal point of the museum.
 Fraser regretted that he never copyrighted the sculpture.

-How we produce our product All giclées on canvas ordered from us are custom-produced, one at a time (not mass-produced), with professional software, wide format printer, archival non-glare matte canvas and vivid, long-lasting pigment inks.
+How we produce our Giclées on Canvas All giclées on canvas ordered from us are custom-produced, one at a time (not mass-produced), with professional software, wide format printer, archival non-glare matte canvas and vivid, long-lasting pigment inks.
 We also make our own frames (see below).
-We normally ship within three days.
-Digital Imaging
+We normally ship within three days, and will notify you in your order might take longer.

-Our digital imaging is a complex process that prepares the original photo for printing, and entails selecting the best color, canvas, and printing settings to produce museum quality giclees on canvas with rich and vivid colors that can be cherished with endearing legacy for a lifetime.
+Digital Imaging Our digital imaging is a complex process that prepares the original photo for printing,and entails selecting the best color, canvas, and printing settings to produce museum quality giclées on canvas with rich and vivid colors that can be cherished with endearing legacy for a lifetime.

 Greeting Cards • Museum Quality Giclées—frameable! • 5 cards (same image) and envelopes per package • 5" x 7" printed on no glare matte photo paper •